jdotjdot/BashWeather/README.md

 BashWeather
 ===========

-A Bash script to add regularly updated localized weather icons to your bash prompt
+A Bash script to add regularly updated localized weather icons to your bash prompt.

 Program: BashWeather
 Author: J.J.